PointCloudLibrary/pcl/doc/tutorials/content/region_growing_segmentation.rst

 In this tutorial we will learn how to use the region growing algorithm implemented in the ``pcl::RegionGrowing`` class.
 The purpose of the said algorithm is to merge the points that are close enough in terms of the smoothness constraint.
-Thereby, the output of this algorihm is the set of clusters, were each cluster is a set of points that are considered to be a part of the same smooth surface.
+Thereby, the output of this algorithm is the set of clusters, were each cluster is a set of points that are considered to be a part of the same smooth surface.
 The work of this algorithm is based on the comparison of the angles between the points normals.